nitmws/newsmlg2-specdata/make_specdata1.md

 # About make_specdata1.py

-This script reads an IPTC NewsML-G2 XML schema file and generates these files in the ./output folder:
+This script reads an IPTC NewsML-G2 XML schema file in the /xmlschema folder and generates these files in the ./output folder:

 * make_specdata1_log.txt: a text file logging which data were retrieved from the XML schema.
 * ng2-elemattrib-matrix.csv: all XML elements specified by NewsML-G2 have also a set of attributes.
 A table serialized by this CSV file has a row for each XML element and a column for each attribute used by any element.
 The cell of an element and an attribute tells if the attribute is specified for the element: